WELCOME TO

 Vice President

 Hola!
-My name is Nancy Pereda, and I am a bilingual English/ Spanish licensed clinical social worker (LCSW).
-I have an extensive experience providing mental health services to the Latinx/ Hispanic community.
-Growing up in a pronominally Hispanic community not only did I witnessed the scarce of resources, but mental health did not exist.
-The reality was that so many of my peers were dealing with acculturation, assimilation, adjustment, language barriers, abuse, trauma, anxiety, bulling, and problems with their parents due to acculturation among other issues.
-Moreover, my peers did not talk about mental health due to the stigma rooted in the Latinx/ Hispanic values that comes with the belief that it is necessary to keep problems within the family.
-“Lo que pasa en la familia se queda en la familia” (“what happened in the family stays in the family”).
-Although in recent times we have seen an increase on mental health services among the Hispanic population I have noticed that mental health is still considered a sign of weakness, a taboo, and services for “locos”.
-The Latinx culture is deep, layered and affects more life’s than we often realize.
-I aspire to break stigmas and to be a support to those in need of mental and emotional wellness.
+My name is Nancy Pereda, and I am a bilingual English/Spanish Licensed Clinical Social Worker (LCSW).
+I have extensive experience providing mental health services to the Latinx/Hispanic community.
+Growing up in a predominantly Hispanic community, not only did I witness the scarcity of resources, but mental health did not exist.
+The reality was that many of my peers were dealing with acculturation, assimilation, adjustment, language barriers, abuse, trauma, anxiety, bullying, and problems with their parents, due to acculturation, among other issues.
+Moreover, my peers did not talk about mental health, due to the stigma rooted in Latinx/Hispanic values that come with the belief that it is necessary to keep problems within the family: “Lo que pasa en la familia se queda en la familia” (“What happens in the family stays in the family”).

-My goal with therapy is to build a therapeutic alliance with my client’s and assist them on their journey to recovery and personal growth.
-I understand that therapy can be a frightening experience, but I promise to provide a safe, open, and non-judgmental space.
-I obtained my master’s degree in Social Work from California State University Dominguez Hills in the year 2013 and have been practicing mental health since then.
-My experience comes from working with various cultures, and backgrounds.
-I have worked with children, and teens with behavioral issues, and family conflicts.
-I have also worked with children, teens, adults, and families struggling with trauma, grief, loss, depression, anxiety, life transitions and a variety of mental health diagnosis.
+My goal with therapy is to build a therapeutic alliance with my clients and assist them on their journey to recovery and personal growth.
+I understand that therapy can be a frightening experience, but I promise to provide a safe, open, and nonjudgmental space.
+I obtained my Master’s degree in Social Work from California State University Dominguez Hills in 2013 and have been practicing mental health since then.
+My experience comes from working with various cultures and backgrounds.
+I have worked with children and teens with behavioral issues and family conflicts.
+I have also worked with children, teens, adults, and families struggling with trauma, grief, loss, depression, anxiety, life transitions, and a variety of mental health diagnoses.
 In addition, I have experience working with psychiatric hospitals, group homes, probation, and foster youth.
-I strive to offer culturally sensitive approaches and techniques.
-I use a holistic approach with my client’s adding elements of cognitive behavioral therapy, motivational interviewing, and family systems, among others.

 Horacio Sanchez, LCSW